RikkoMatsumatoOfficial/ipapi-cpp/Readme.md

 A C++ library to query IP addresses using the [ipquery.io](https://ipquery.io) API.

+P.S: Soon will be Qt6 version of ipapi!!!
+Thanks for Reading This!!!

 ## Features

 - Query details for a specific IP address